-7. Provide the following information relating to data breaches:
+7. Provide the following information relating to data breaches

 - a.
-Number of instances of data breaches along-with impact - b.
-Percentage of data breaches involving personally identifiable information of customers - c.
+Number of instances of data breaches

+- b.
+Percentage of data breaches involving personally identifiable information of customers

+- c.
 Impact, if any, of the data breaches

 No reportable data breach incidents pursuant to laws and regulations applicable to HAIL.